Rare-earth element: Environmental issues

-Recycling and reusing REEs
+Complications of recycling and reusing REEs

-REEs are amongst the most critical elements to modern technologies and society.
-Despite this, typically only around 1% of REEs are recycled from end-products.
-Recycling and reusing REEs is not easy: these elements are mostly present in tiny amounts in small electronic parts and they are difficult to separate chemically.
-For example, recovery of neodymium requires manual disassembly of hard disk drives because shredding the drives only recovers 10% of the REE.

-REE recycling and reuse have been increasingly focused on in recent years.
-The main concerns include environmental pollution during REE recycling and increasing recycling efficiency.
+Despite the fact that e-waste contains a significant amount of rare-earth elements (REE), only 12.5% of e-waste is currently being recycled for all metals.
+Main concerns about REE recycling and reuse include environmental pollution during REE recycling and increasing recycling efficiency.
 Literature published in 2004 suggests that, along with previously established pollution mitigation, a more circular supply chain would help mitigate some of the pollution at the extraction point.
 This means recycling and reusing REEs that are already in use or reaching the end of their life cycle.
 A study published in 2014 suggests a method to recycle REEs from waste nickel-metal hydride batteries, demonstrating a recovery rate of 95.16%.

 Rare-earth elements could also be recovered from industrial wastes with practical potential to reduce environmental and health impacts from mining, waste generation, and imports if known and experimental processes are scaled up.
+A green system for recovery of REEs from coal fly ash has been developed using citrate and oxalate with strong organic ligands capable of precipitating REEs.
 A 2019 study suggests that "fulfillment of the circular economy approach could reduce up to 200 times the impact in the climate change category and up to 70 times the cost due to the REE mining."
 In 2020, in most of the reported studies reviewed by a scientific review, "secondary waste is subjected to chemical and or bioleaching followed by solvent extraction processes for clean separation of REEs."

-Currently, people take two essential resources into consideration for the secure supply of REEs: one is to extract REEs from primary resources like mines harboring REE-bearing ores, regolith-hosted clay deposits, ocean bed sediments, coal fly ash, etc. A work developed a green system for recovery of REEs from coal fly ash by using citrate and oxalate who are strong organic ligand and capable of complexing or precipitating with REE.
-The other one is from secondary resources such as electronic, industrial waste and municipal waste.
-E-waste contains a significant concentration of REEs, and thus is the primary option for REE recycling now.
-According to a 2019 study, approximately 50 million metric tons of electronic waste are dumped in landfills worldwide each year.
-Despite the fact that e-waste contains a significant amount of rare-earth elements (REE), only 12.5% of e-waste is currently being recycled for all metals.

 Impact of REE contamination

+REEs are identified as emerging contaminants under the Environmental Protection Agency's definition "for which a lack of published health standards exist poses a perceived, potential, or real threat to the human health or the environment."
+There is a sharply increasing number of publications on REE toxicity on plants, animals, and humans in recent years, helping to expand understanding of the complete effects of REEs on health.
+The extent of their effects is not fully known.